One Water explained: The Future of Integrated Water Management

-In this compelling panel discussion on the future of water and energy resources moderated by Eric Draper, Water Policy Consultant, City of Winter Haven, expert panelists Pete Sechler, GAI Community Solutions Group; Ansley Tilley, Keeli Carlton, Water Policy Program Manager, Seminole County; and Mary Szafraniec Ph.D., Director of Water Quality Initiatives, RES, Inc. explored innovative strategies for integrating water management, land use planning, and sustainable development.
+Communities across the country are being asked to do more with the same water – protecting supply, meeting water-quality targets, and absorbing more frequent flooding, often with shrinking public budgets.
+The One Water approach treats these as one connected problem rather than three separate ones.
+In this compelling panel discussion on the future of water and energy resources, moderated by Eric Draper, Water Policy Consultant, City of Winter Haven, expert panelists Pete Sechler, GAI Community Solutions Group; Ansley Tilley, Keeli Carlton, Water Policy Program Manager, Seminole County; and Mary Szafraniec Ph.D., RES Director of Water Quality Initiatives, discuss how integrated planning and public-private partnerships are making large-scale water projects faster, cheaper, and more durable.

 The session underscored the importance of breaking down silos between environmental, agricultural, and urban water needs to create holistic, “One Water” solutions.